urbanclap-engg/marc/docs/pages/usage.md

     }
   }
 ```
-The connection string here will be used at service startup time to connect to the databse.
+The connection string here will be used at service startup time to connect to the database.
 Placeholders  '__username__' & '__password__' are intentional they are supposed to be kept as is.
 ### Whitelist new database cluster

 Just like we whitelisted a service, we must also whitelist a database cluster that we are about to use.
 Sample on how to do it: